 If we are to observe a breakdown of the literate people, there is a strong concentration of highly educated people in the Valley, more so in the metropolitan area.
+The has the potentiality for attracting such highly educated people for various reasons.

-The Population Census of 1991 clearly indicates that 35 percent of the total people have an education level of S.L.C. and above.
+Population Census of 1991 clearly indicates that 35 percent of the total people have an education level of S.L.C. and above.
 As the human resource is a prime factor propelling the development process, such human force is bound to take the city much ahead particularly in the atmosphere of liberal economic policies which promote the efficient use of resources.
 The KMC still